Everyone wants to create the next viral video.

 Crutchfield provides a great example of this.
 They create both written and video reviews as a way to engage their customers and to better inform them about the products they’re about to buy.
 In the example below, they provide a video review of the Bose QuietComfort 20 Acoustic Noise Cancelling Headphones.

 Another benefit of these types of reviews, in addition to assisting your customers with making a decision, is that they create more content that can be found by search engines.
-In fact, according to Forrester Research, videos have a 50 times better chance of showing up on the first result page for search engines than written content, making another reason to create video reviews.

 #3: Product Recommendations